MartiRiley/WozU/README.md

 # WozU
-learning to create and clone a repo
+This is a git example file.